-Q. Do you require a submission cover letter with synopsis to enter the Black Orchid contest?
+Q. Do you require a submission cover letter with synopsis to enter the Black Orchid Novella Award contest?

-Q. I would like to know if The Wolfe Pack's Black Orchid Novella Award is an international contest.
+Q. Is the Wolfe Pack's Black Orchid Novella Award is an international contest?

 A. You are correct.
 You can't use the characters or the universe.
-But as long as the "feel" is such that it honors the tradition (and the meaning of that term is, of course, likely to vary by individual), you can write anything you want.
-Note that the detective doesn't have to be a man or a private detective; etc.
+But as long as the "feel" is such that it honors the literary tradition (and the meaning of that term is, of course, likely to vary by individual), you can write anything you want.
+Note that the detective doesn't have to be a man, based in New York City, have a partner, be employed as a private detective, etc.

 Q. I am unclear regarding ownership of submissions.
 Does any story I submit remain my property?